Taste: Bitterness

 Bitterness is one of the most sensitive of the tastes, and many perceive it as unpleasant, sharp, or disagreeable, but it is sometimes desirable and intentionally added via various bittering agents.
 Common bitter foods and beverages include coffee, unsweetened cocoa, South American mate, coca tea, bitter gourd, uncured olives, citrus peel, some varieties of cheese, many plants in the family Brassicaceae, dandelion greens, horehound, wild chicory, and escarole.
 The ethanol in alcoholic beverages tastes bitter, as do the additional bitter ingredients found in some alcoholic beverages including hops in beer and gentian in bitters.
 Quinine is also known for its bitter taste and is found in tonic water.

 Bitterness is of interest to those who study evolution, as well as various health researchers since a large number of natural bitter compounds are known to be toxic.
 The ability to detect bitter-tasting, toxic compounds at low thresholds is considered to provide an important protective function.
 Plant leaves often contain toxic compounds, and among leaf-eating primates there is a tendency to prefer immature leaves, which tend to be higher in protein and lower in fiber and poisons than mature leaves.
 Amongst humans, various food processing techniques are used worldwide to detoxify otherwise inedible foods and make them palatable.
 Furthermore, the use of fire, changes in diet, and avoidance of toxins has led to neutral evolution in human bitter sensitivity.
 This has allowed several loss of function mutations that has led to a reduced sensory capacity towards bitterness in humans when compared to other species.

 The threshold for stimulation of bitter taste by quinine averages a concentration of 8 μM (8 micromolar).
 The taste thresholds of other bitter substances are rated relative to quinine, which is thus given a reference index of 1.
 For example, brucine has an index of 11, is thus perceived as intensely more bitter than quinine, and is detected at a much lower solution threshold.
 The most bitter natural substance is amarogentin, a compound present in the roots of the plant Gentiana lutea, and the most bitter substance known is the synthetic chemical denatonium, which has an index of 1,000.
 It is used as an aversive agent (a bitterant) that is added to toxic substances to prevent accidental ingestion.
-It was discovered accidentally in 1958 during research on a local anesthetic, by MacFarlan Smith of Gorgie, Edinburgh, Scotland.
+It was discovered accidentally in 1958 during research on a local anesthetic by T. & H. Smith of Edinburgh, Scotland.